Satish Upadhyay: Early political career

 After completing his graduation, Upadhyay joined Bharatiya Janata Yuva Morcha (BJYM), the youth wing of BJP.
 He was made the General Secretary (organisation), BJYM of Delhi State in 1988 and continued in the same position till 1990.
 He rapidly rose to the top echelons of power in BJYM and was made the President BJYM of Delhi State in 2002; a position he held until 2004.
 He made valuable contributions in the 1993 Delhi Assembly Elections.
-He was also the member of Media Team at the BJP Headquarters during 1998-2000.
+He was also a member of the Media Team at the BJP Headquarters during 1998-2000.